chrishic/AWS-certs/professional/solutions-architect/README.md

 * Pay attention to qualifying clauses
 	- e.g. "most cost effective" or "will best fulfill"
 * Eliminate obviously wrong answers to narrow the selection of possible right answers.

-## Important Concepts

-* Disaster recovery
-	- Understand RTO, RPO
-	- Understand the difference between each type and what each offers with respect to RTO/RPO
-		- Pilot light
-		- Warm standby
-		- Understand what each offers in terms of RTO, RPO
-	- Understand difference between HA and fault tolerant

 ## Domains